hvdb/simple-versioner/README.md

 `-b:BRANCH` -> Specify a different branch as release branch.
 `-nu` -> Do not set the buildnumber in azure, only update the version in the provided json file.
+`-mp` -> When specified the generate version will be based on the date and time. ie: `2022.3.1647715987`

 ### Using it in the Azure DevOps pipelines